-Workplace safety is of vital importance: it increases the efficiency of ongoing operations, manages risk, optimizes control systems, streamlines processes, enhances the employer brand, creates trust, and ultimately helps to prevent injuries and accidental deaths.
+For employees in the Energy and Utilities sector, a strong workplace safety culture is of vital importance.
+It increases the efficiency of ongoing operations, manages risk, optimizes control systems, streamlines processes, enhances the employer brand, creates trust.
+Ultimately, it helps to prevent injuries and accidental deaths.

 In fact, a recent SmartMarket Report states that an improved safety culture decreases reportable injuries by 10%, increases the ability to contract new work by 10%, and increases the ability to retain staff by 18%.

-As published by the Health and Safety commission, a safety culture is “the product of people's values and beliefs, their behavior and their commitment to your [the company’s] health and safety programs.”
+As published by the Health and Safety Commission, a safety culture is “the product of people's values and beliefs, their behavior, and their commitment to your health and safety programs.”

 The responsibility to uphold and drive this culture has become an integral part of management functions, but it must be cultivated by every single employee.
-While the C-level is responsible for setting a framework and providing the tools needed, employees are responsible for implementing the processes and using the measures available.
-Creating a strong safety culture is therefore an ongoing process that involves everybody.
+While the C-level is responsible for setting a framework and providing the tools needed, internal communicators are responsible for implementing the processes and ensuring everyone is aware of the rules and regulations in the workplace.

 - Enforce accountability: Create a process that holds everyone accountable for being visibly involved, especially managers and supervisors.
 They are the leaders who promote positive change.

 - Provide multiple options: Provide different options for employees to bring their concerns or issues forward.
-There should be a chain of commands to ensure that supervisors are held accountable for being responsive.
+There should be a chain of command to ensure that supervisors are held accountable for being responsive.

 - Report, report, report: Educate employees on the importance of reporting injuries, first aids, and near misses.
 Prepare for an increase in incidents if currently there is under-reporting.
 It will eventually level out.